missionpinball/mpf-docs/docs/code/api_reference/misc_components/BallSearch.md

 Block ball search for this playfield.

-Blocking will disable ball search if it’s enabled or running, and will prevent ball search from enabling if it’s disabled until ball_search_unblock() is called.
+Blocking will disable ball search if it's enabled or running, and will prevent ball search from enabling if it's disabled until ball_search_unblock() is called.

 `blocked = None`